ettha/lark_cad/backend/README.md

-You need to add a .env repository that contains values for the foloowing parameters.
+You need to add an .env file to this directory that contains values for the following parameters.

 LARK_APP_ID=
 LARK_APP_SECRET=